Skip to main content

 • The index:

-The below index will create a dynamic-index-field per item in the document's Attributes list.
+The following index will create a dynamic-index-field per item in the document's Attributes list.

 New items added to the Attributes list after index creation time will be dynamically indexed as well.